viperproject/prusti-dev/README.md

 In Prusti, the functional behaviour of a function can be specified by using annotations, among which are preconditions, postconditions, and loop invariants.
 The tool checks them, reporting error messages when the code does not adhere to the provided specification.

-For a tutorial and more information, check out [the wiki page](https://github.com/viperproject/prusti-dev/wiki).
+For a tutorial and more information, check out the [user guide](https://viperproject.github.io/prusti-dev/user-guide/).

 Using Prusti